 Can we live inside the doughnut?
 Why the world needs planetary and social boundaries

 When crossing unknown territory, a compass can be pretty handy.
 Achieving sustainable development for nine billion people has to be high on the list of humanity’s great uncharted journeys.
-So here’s an idea for a global-scale compass to point us in the right direction (Fig 1).
+So here’s an idea, in a new Oxfam Discussion Paper, for a global compass to point us in the right direction (Fig 1).

 What’s going on here?
 Start with the outer ring.
 In 2009, a group of leading Earth-system scientists (aka Rockström et al) proposed a set of nine Earth-system processes (like freshwater use, climate regulation, and the nitrogen cycle) that are critical for keeping this planet in the stable state which has been so beneficial to humankind over the past 10,000 years (that’s the Holocene, and it’s nothing to sniff at: it gave us agriculture, and all that has followed…).

 Putting excessive stress on these critical processes could lead to tipping points of abrupt and irreversible environmental change, so Rockström et al proposed a set of boundaries for avoiding those danger zones.
 Together, the nine boundaries constitute an environmental ceiling – what their authors call ‘a safe operating space for humanity’.

 That’s a compelling approach to environmental sustainability, but humanity is glaringly absent from the picture.
 After all, an environmentally safe space could be compatible with appalling poverty and injustice.

 So how about combining planetary boundaries together with the concept of social boundaries? (now focus on the inner ring of Fig. 1) Just as there is an environmental ceiling, beyond which lies unacceptable environmental degradation, so too there is a social foundation, below which lies unacceptable human deprivation.